carson0321/cowsay/README.md

 echo -e '#!/bin/bash\nset -e\nbash testing.sh\nexit 0' > debian/postinst
 ```

-There're some commands in my script.
+There're a few commands in my script.
 The `cd` command means this script will enter into the target directory to execute some operations.
-It executes the `echo` command to new some files.
+It executes the `echo` command to create some files.
 The `echo` command with `-e` parameter means it enables interpretation of backslash escapes.
 And, the `>` symbol means it will overwrite the existing file if it exists.
-The `>>` means it will append to an existing file if it exists.
+The `>>` means it will append to an existing file.
 It's fine to use a text editor such as vim to modify related files.
 For instance, we can type `vim testing.sh` command to open vim with normal mode, and switch to insert mode by typing `i` character.
 When going into insert mode, it can be modified something in these files.
 Besides `testing.sh` file, there're also two important files which named `debian/install` and `debian/postinst` respectively.
 The `debian/install` file controls which files get installed where for this package.
 When installing successfully, it will print the expected result using `dpkg -S testing.sh; testing.sh` commands.

 Moreover, the `debian/postinst` file is run after the installation of the package has been completed.
 If we want to specify a result that runs prior to installing the contents of the package, we can create `debian/preinst`.
 Since it has to execute `testing.sh` to get the expected result during the Debian package installation time, I use `debian/postinst` script to achieve this.